A Bible Study by Jack Kelley

 The Wedding Planner

-First century Jewish wedding customs held that the father of the groom was in charge of the event and bore all the expense associated with the wedding and the banquet that followed.
+First-century Jewish wedding customs held that the father of the groom was in charge of the event and bore all the expenses associated with the wedding and the banquet that followed.
 I’ve been told this included providing a specially made garment for guests, to be worn over a guest’s regular clothing.
 This wedding garment was presented to the guest upon arrival and donned immediately.
-Refusal to wear it was an insult to the Father of the groom and could get a guest ejected from the festivities (Source: http://www.bible-history.com/biblestudy/marriage.html).
+Refusal to wear it was an insult to the Father of the groom and could get a guest ejected from the festivities (Source: https://www.bible-history.com/biblestudy/marriage.html).

 The King represents God the Father, His Son our Lord Jesus.
 Invited guests who declined His invitation symbolize Israel’s rejection of the Messiah and the servants He sent to invite them are the prophets.
 The city He destroyed is Jerusalem, and the wedding banquet is the Kingdom of Heaven.
 This puts the timing of the parable at the Second Coming.